-#TalentedByNature Talent Ambassador Jonathon Murphy his experience with the traditional Finnish cottage life.
+#TalentedByNature Talent Ambassador Jonathon Murphy shares his experience with the traditional Finnish cottage life.
 Take special note of the helpful do’s and don’ts list at the end!

 Text and images: Jonathon Murphy